 Americans are using more prescription drugs than ever.
-Consequently, they’re worrying about side effects, drug interactions, and cost, especially if they’re using multiple medications.
+Consequently, they’re coping with more side effects, drug interactions, and costs, especially if they’re using multiple medications.
 Kaiser Permanente Washington Health Research Institute (KPWHRI) scientists are on the forefront of answering questions about these concerns.
 We’re studying the beneficial and harmful effects of medications in real-world settings, and innovating better ways to manage and monitor drug use.

-Funders of KPWHRI medication use and patient safety research include the Centers for Disease Control and Prevention, the U.S. Food and Drug Administration (FDA), the National Institutes of Health, the Patient-Centered Outcomes Research Institute, and other sources.
+Funders of KPWHRI medication use and patient safety research include the Centers for Disease Control and Prevention, the U.S. Food and Drug Administration, the National Institutes of Health, the Patient-Centered Outcomes Research Institute, and other sources.
 A few projects include:

 Sascha Dublin, MD, PhDSenior Investigator |